CMSgov/cms-ars-3.1-high-canonical-ubuntu-16.04-lts-stig-overlay/README.md

 (WIP) InSpec profile overlay to validate the secure configuration of Canonical Ubuntu 16.04 LTS against [DISA's](https://public.cyber.mil/stigs/) Canonical Ubuntu 16.04 LTS STIG Version 1 Release 1 tailored for [CMS ARS 3.1](https://www.cms.gov/Research-Statistics-Data-and-Systems/CMS-Information-Technology/InformationSecurity/Info-Security-Library-Items/ARS-31-Publication.html) for CMS systems categories as High.

 ## Getting Started
-It is intended and recommended that InSpec and this profile be run from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target [ remotely over __<transport_protocol>__].
+It is intended and recommended that InSpec and this profile be run from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target [ remotely over __ssh__].

 __For the best security of the runner, always install on the runner the _latest version_ of InSpec and supporting Ruby language components.__